edgedb/cla-bot/docs/README.md

 and required metadata (automatically set by GitHub UI).

 Then, a private RSA key must be downloaded to be used by this service.
-Currently, the private RSA key is read from file system, and its path is configured in the `.env` file at the application root.
+Currently, the private RSA key is read from file system, and its path is configured in the `.env` file at the application root, with key `GITHUB_RSA_PRIVATE_KEY`.

 ## OAuth app configuration
-A OAuth app to interact with end users and
+A OAuth application is used to enable sign-in for contributors and administrators.
+_TODO: document how to create the OAuth app registration._

+## GitHub integration requires public endpoints
+During local development, it's recommended to use [`ngrok`](https://ngrok.com/) to create a tunnel and use public endpoints provided by this tool.
+This is also recommended by GitHub.
+If a paid license is available, it's possible to use a fixed DNS name, which is convenient to configure only once the redirect URI for the OAuth application, the web hook for pull requests, and `SERVER_URL` application setting.

-## Requirements
+## Notes for developers
-This application has been developed to address these needs:

-1. when someone tries to do a PR,
-2. check by username or user ID if the person signed the configured CLA
-3. if not, publish a failure status in the PR and challenge with the agreement to be signed (ask for it), with a link to a page where the license is displayed
-4. if yes, update the existing status to set it to succeeded, and return "OK"
-5. the interface is simple: it shows the agreement and the button to accept / reject (requiring OAuth integration to verify user's identity)
+The file `GitHub.md` contains examples of payloads handled by GitHub API.

 ## Useful links